The Innovative Technology Program

 Background

 The Eisenhower Legacy Transportation Program (IKE) established the Innovative Technology Program to be funded at $2 M per year.
-Following local consult conversations in 2019, it was clear that Kansas should leverage new innovative technology opportunities to position the state for the future.
+Following local consult conversations in 2019, it was clear that Kansas should leverage innovative technology investment opportunities to position the state for the future.

 Objective

 The Innovative Technology Program provides financial assistance to partners for innovative technology projects that improve safety, leverage state funds to increase total technology investment and help both rural and urban areas of the state improve the transportation system.
-The Innovative Technology Program is new and may need to be adjusted based on submitted applications and interest in the program.

 Available Funding